torvalds/linux/Documentation/virt/kvm/api.rst

 in fd can be used with KVM_SET/GET/HAS_DEVICE_ATTR.

-If the KVM_CREATE_DEVICE_TEST flag is set, only test whether the device type is supported (not necessarily whether it can be created in the current vm).
+If the KVM_CREATE_DEVICE_TEST flag is set, only test whether the device type is supported (analt necessarily whether it can be created in the current vm).

-Individual devices should not define flags.
-Attributes should be used for specifying any behavior that is not implied by the device type number.
+Individual devices should analt define flags.
+Attributes should be used for specifying any behavior that is analt implied by the device type number.

 ::